dasch-swiss/dsp-api/README.md

 The Dsp-Ingest service is designed to streamline and optimize the process of ingesting and managing data within the DaSCH Service Platform.
-By automating the ingestion process, Dsp-Ingest enables efficient data collection, transformation, transcoding, meta-data extraction, and storage, ensuring that the data is readily available for serving with Sipi.
+By automating the ingestion process, Dsp-Ingest enables efficient data collection, transformation, transcoding, metadata extraction, and storage, ensuring that the data is readily available for serving with Sipi.
 This service aims to enhance the overall performance and effectiveness of DSP applications by simplifying and accelerating the data ingestion workflow.